≡ Menu

 Physical Characteristics

-The Pugapoo is a Medium-Sized Dog.
-But its size, coat type and color and activity level will depend on which traits are dominant, that of a Pug or that of a Poodle.
+The thing about this mixed breed is that Pugapoo puppies are all different.
+They can look the same as their parents – Pugs and Poodles – or completely different.
+Generally, the Pugapoo is a Medium-Sized Dog.
+But its size, coat type, color, and activity level will depend on which traits are dominant, that of a Pug or that of a Poodle.

 You’re best off by not “expecting” any consistency in their looks.
-But many Pugapoo puppies have a black mask and the same body structure as that of a Pug.
-They are also hairy like the Poodle.
-They may have the same short and wrinkled face of a Pug or the longish snouts and lips of a Poodle.
-Pugapoos are lightweight, easy to carry around and great at swimming.
+But many Pugapoo puppies have a black mask and the same body structure as a Pug.
+They are also hairy, like the Poodle.
+They may have the same short and wrinkled face as a Pug or a Poodle’s longish snouts and lips.
+Pugapoos are lightweight, easy to carry around, and excellent at swimming.

 They may also…